- This is one of many Olmsted designs in Holyoke. Read about the rest at this LINK.

 stop 11 – Yankee Pedlar

-The Yankee Pedlar has gone through many changes in its history.
+The Yankee Pedlar (LOCATION) has gone through many changes in its history.
 Read the excellent BOOKLET by People’s Bank.
 The home was built in 1882 by John Hildreth.
+In 1955 Eugene Tambori turned it into an inn.

 stop 12 – Crosier Field

-Crosier Field was once called Soldiers’ Field and also called Elmwood Field.
+Crosier Field (LOCATION) was once called Soldiers’ Field and also called Elmwood Field.
 The first official name was given on July 4 1932 at a dedication ceremony – it was named Soldiers’ Field.
-It was renamed on Armistice Day 1939 to Crosier Field.
-It is now both a neighborhood park and a schoolyard.
+It was renamed and rededicated on Armistice Day 1939 to Crosier Field – named after William Crosier (March 25 1860 to January 5 1938).
+Crosier was the leader of a military group that fought in the Spanish American War.
+He was superintendent of the parks of Holyoke from April 1 1918 to September 15 1933.

 In 1932 the maple trees along the western edge of the park were planted to honor the Spanish American War deaths.
 Two stones at the northwest corner of the park explain these facts.
-The maples were bought and planted by William Crosier from his own pocket.
+William Crosier bought and planted the maples from his own pocket.
 Along this western edge of the play area there once was a steep contour right up to the road.
 The maples were added to the new tree belt that was added there.
 Along the northern edge of the park there are a row of trees that honor the WW1 deaths of Holyoke and these were planted by a veterans group.

 Elmwood Park covered the east portion of the park and went all the way to Carlton Street.
 There it bordered Carlton Street School.